Mighty Mouse in the Great Space Chase: Story

 At the trial, King Muss (acting as judge), declares a recess before proceeding with the case of Humongo vs. Mighty Mouse, but he just jumps rope a few times and then says that recess is over.
 Pearl gives her testimony to the king, and Mighty Mouse defends himself.
 Meanwhile, Harry is listening in on the trial, and hears Mighty Mouse explain that he himself broke into the vault and launched the Device into space, so that Harry couldn't steal it.
 Harry then plans to intercept the Device by means of his portable shuttle craft.
 King Muss rules Mighty Mouse not guilty and dismisses the case, but Harry intercepts the Device and replaces it with a time-ticking booby trap set to explode.
 Mighty Mouse's super-hearing picks up on the ticking, and he launches the booby trap back into space.
 It explodes when it reaches Harry's shuttle craft, but Harry had parked inside the catship at that point, so he still has the Device.
-Mighty Mouse apologizes to the king for no Domesday Device, and promises to bring it back.
+Mighty Mouse apologizes to the king for the lack of a Doomsday Device, and promises to bring it back.
 Pearl and her crew join him.

-After getting the package containing the Domesday Device open, Harry complains about the fact it's a kit, requiring two D-cell batteries, so he and his crew have to put it together themselves.
+After getting the package containing the Doomsday Device open, Harry complains about the fact that it is a kit, requiring two D-cell batteries, so he and his crew have to put it together themselves.
 Harry asks for the instructions, and Swifty gives him what he thinks are the instructions, but it ends up being a map of San Diego's interstate highway system (unbeknownst to Harry and Swifty).
 Meanwhile, the crew inform him that Mighty Mouse has been spotted, so Harry sets a huge mouse trap that turns invisible to catch him.
-(The trap also could have come with racing stripes according to Harry.)
+The trap also could have come with racing stripes according to Harry.
 As Mighty Mouse flies into the trap, Harry's crew finish assembling the device, but when he tries to activate it to suck up Pearl's ship, the device explodes instead, leaving a trail of radioactive debris that the mouse ship's scanners pick up.
-However, the scanners lost contact with Mighty Mouse because he's in the trap.
+However, the scanners lost contact with Mighty Mouse because he is in the trap.